Shockwave1000/openshift-minecraft-quickstart-forge/README.md

-This is a OpenShift quickstart to run a Minecraft Server.
+This is a OpenShift quickstart to run a Minecraft Forge Server.
 It was based on [this blog post](https://www.openshift.com/blogs/paas-free-minecraft-server-hosting).

 Creating the app
 ===